-Keep in mind, that over the counter probiotics may pose an allergen risk.
+Keep in mind that over-the-counter probiotics may pose an allergen risk.
 Over-the-counter probiotics may also contain potentially harmful ingredients.
-It is imperative that you check your source.
+You must check your source.

 If You Are Breastfeeding, You Can Take in Extra Probiotics via the Foods You Eat in the Form Of:

-- Kimchi (fermented cabbage) This is also an excellent source of calcium, vitamins, and iron.
+- Kimchi (fermented cabbage) is also an excellent source of calcium, vitamins, and iron.

-- Sauerkraut - Sauerkraut is loaded with vitamins A, B, C, and E as well as friendly flora.
+- Sauerkraut - Sauerkraut contains vitamins A, B, C, and E and friendly flora.